-- Charges above the allowed amount - Charges not covered by the plan - Any applicable copays and or coinsurance for inpatient and outpatient mental health services and substance use disorder treatment. - Cost shares applicable to certain specialty drugs that are considered "non-essential health benefits" and that are included in the SaveOnSP program.
+- · Charges above the allowed amount - · Charges not covered by the plan - The penalty for not requesting prior authorization when needed.
+See Prior Authorization in the Care Management section of this booklet. - Cost shares applicable to certain specialty drugs that are considered "non-essential health benefits" and that are included in the SaveOnSP program.
 For a list of drugs included in the SaveOnSP program, visit premera.com/saveonsp.